Fortson Square Redevelopment

 What's Happening Now?

-Graphic showing finalized design The Fortson Square Redevelopment project will begin construction as soon as January 5, 2026!
+Graphic showing finalized design The Fortson Square Redevelopment project has officially begun construction as of January 5, 2026!

-In the meantime, you can stay informed by coming to this webpage and signing up for our listserv emails
+Thank you for your patience as we add this pivotal additon to the Pioneer Square cityscape.
+You can stay informed by coming to this webpage and signing up for our listserv emails

 A Historic Indigenous Space